awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Enabling.md

 ## AWS CLI<a name="DBActivityStreams.Enabling-collapsible-section-E2"></a>

 To start database activity streams for a DB cluster , configure the DB cluster using the [start\-activity\-stream](https://docs.aws.amazon.com/cli/latest/reference/rds/start-activity-stream.html) AWS CLI command\.
-+ `--kms-key-id key` – Specifies the KMS key identifier for encrypting messages in the database activity stream\.
-The AWS KMS key identifier is the key ARN, key ID, alias ARN, or alias name for the AWS KMS key\.
 + `--resource-arn arn` – Specifies the Amazon Resource Name \(ARN\) of the DB cluster\.
-+ `--region` – Identifies the AWS Region for the DB instance\.
 + `--mode sync-or-async` – Specifies either synchronous \(`sync`\) or asynchronous \(`async`\) mode\.
 For Aurora PostgreSQL, you can choose either value\.
 For Aurora MySQL, specify `async`\.
-+ `--apply-immediately` – Applies the change immediately\.
-This parameter is optional\.
-If you don't specify this parameter, the database activity stream starts at the next maintenance interval\.
++ `--kms-key-id key` – Specifies the KMS key identifier for encrypting messages in the database activity stream\.
+The AWS KMS key identifier is the key ARN, key ID, alias ARN, or alias name for the AWS KMS key\.

+The following example starts a database activity stream for a DB cluster in asynchronous mode\.

 For Linux, macOS, or Unix:

 ```
-aws rds --region MY_REGION \
+aws rds start-activity-stream \
-    start-activity-stream \
-    --mode [sync | async] \
+    --mode async \
-    --kms-key-id MY_KMS_KEY_ARN \
+    --kms-key-id my-kms-key-arn \
-    --resource-arn MY_CLUSTER_ARN \
+    --resource-arn my-cluster-arn \
     --apply-immediately
 ```

 For Windows:

 ```
-aws rds --region MY_REGION ^
+aws rds start-activity-stream ^
-    start-activity-stream ^
-    --mode [sync | async] ^
+    --mode async ^
-    --kms-key-id MY_KMS_KEY_ARN ^
+    --kms-key-id my-kms-key-arn ^
-    --resource-arn MY_CLUSTER_ARN ^
+    --resource-arn my-cluster-arn ^
     --apply-immediately
 ```